flexter1/magic_eden_form/README.md

 Import your eth wallets in `eth.txt`

-Import your sol wallets in `eth.txt`
+Import your sol wallets in `sol.txt`

 Enter in terminal: